National Assembly green-lights merger of Fata with KP; Senate to vote on Friday

 It was initially unclear if the bill would be passed as members' recent attendance in the assembly has been spotty at best.
 Official records show that on average, 175 members have attended the last 10 sittings of the assembly.
 The maximum presence of 222 members on May 15 and 208 on May 18 was recorded when the house passed the federal budget.

-According to the Constitution, an amendment bill can only be passed with a vote of 228 members, two-thirds of the 342-member National Assembly, and political experts believe ensuring this number will be a daunting task not only for the government, but also for the opposition parties.
+According to the Constitution, an amendment bill can only be passed with a vote of 228 members, two-thirds of the 342-member National Assembly, and political experts had believed that ensuring this number would be a daunting task not only for the government, but also for the opposition parties.

-The government has also summoned a session of the Senate on Thursday and the bill, if passed by the National Assembly, would be placed before the upper house on Friday (tomorrow).

 Passing the bill in KP Assembly